danielharrell/does_music_move/does_music_move.md

 of a place we inhabit.

 I spell this thought out briefly, in one example, for those familiar with this development.
-If we truly inhabited the space in which music moves, it seems we should not be simply fixed at a single center of orientation.
+If we inhabited the space of music's movement, it seems we should not be simply fixed at a single center of orientation.
 We should rather be able move that center, carrying it with us from place